Cannabis Sales Soar in Michigan and Colorado

 Complete the form below to unlock access to ALL audio articles.

 Michigan’s recreational cannabis sales hit a total of $9.8 million in January, according to new figures released by the state’s Marijuana Regulatory Agency (MRA).

-This represents a on the nearly $7 million in sales generated in December, the state’s first full month of legal recreational cannabis sales.
+This represents a 40 percent increase on the nearly $7 million in sales generated in December, the state’s first full month of legal recreational cannabis sales.